hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Records can be linked to health checks
 	- If the check is unhealthy, the record isn't used
 	- It can be used to do failover and other routing architecture (see Routing policies, below)
+- Its status are: Unknown (1st status), Health, Unhealthy
 - Endpoint Check:
 	- It checks the physical health of an endpoint
 	- It species an endpoint by IP address or a domain name (usefull when we have a domain name which IP address changes often)
+	- It is impacted by resources security features (SG, NACL)
 	- It occurs every 30 seconds (default) or every 10s
 	- It has a failure threshold: if x checks are unhealthy, then the healthcheck is unhealthy
 	- E.g., If the check occurs every 30s and the failure threshold is 3, then Route 53 will be able react for a fealure only after 90s (long time)